 This is a bit long, don’t you think?
 Having a shorter and catchier name is just one of the reasons to self-host your blog.
 Other benefits include the fact that you control your own content and you will be able to advertise in your blog in the future.

 After you decide how to name your blog, the next step is to choose a web hosting platform.
 The web hosting platform is basically the website that puts your website on the internet and saves all your data.
-Here you can find a full comparison of some of the most frequently used web hosting platforms.

 3. Select a design and template